The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Low dopamine can also lead to an absence of good/positive feelings or a lack of pleasure.

-Social anxiety; lack of interest in social interactions, social phobia and social avoidance, have been linked to low dopamine in the brain.
+Social anxiety, lack of interest in social interactions, social phobia, and social avoidance have been linked to low dopamine in the brain.

-Overall, we associate high/excessive dopamine with perfectionism, panic attacks and intense motivation that can eventually lead to burnout.
-Chronically high dopamine (excessive dopamine in the brain for long periods of time) can lead to delusional states and even psychosis.
+Chronically high dopamine (excessive dopamine in the brain for long periods) can lead to delusional states and even psychosis.

 Chronic drug use with drugs that affect dopamine directly, like cocaine and methamphetamine, can cause rapid and intense increases, followed by significant decreases in the levels of dopamine in the brain.